Main menu:

 Llight and easy-to-wear, Forcefield Body Armour is even reusable after an impact.
 I ride with a Forcefield Sport-Lite L1 back protector.
 It's soft, light and breathable.
 I also wear Forcefield performance upgrade inserts which will fit in pockets sewn into my jacket's shoulders and elbows.
 It's great kit!

-I have again entrusted my head protection to a Cromwell Spitfire.
+Cromwell Spitfire.
 Made in Italy, these beautiful helmets are light, comfortable and exceed the latest EU standards.
 Mine was supplied by Barry Vincent, who is a regular sight at major UK motorcycle shows where he sells Cromwell helmets alongside his other well-known line, Vac-Bag, which I also highly recommend.

-I’ve been riding with Halcyon goggles for 18 years; they are comfortable and allow great peripheral vision.
+Halcyon goggles for 18 years; they are comfortable and allow great peripheral vision.
 In my opinion, the style of their split lens goggle compliments a classic bike perfectly.
 I usually wear MK9 goggles but for this trip I treated myself to a pair of leather MK49 Deluxe with tinted lenses as most of my riding was done in bright sunshine.